 Be careful how you promote the NMS to patients

-I am writing to urge community pharmacists to be mindful of how they and their staff promote the new medicine service (NMS).
+I am writing to urge community pharmacists to be mindful of how they promote the new medicine service (NMS).

 I was a community pharmacist for seven years but am now a full-time hospital pharmacist in an A&E department.
 I recently saw an older patient who was admitted to A&E after keeling over at a friend’s funeral.
 Although I suspect stress was the ultimate cause of the collapse, his blood pressure was approximately 180/90mmHg.
 He was not taking any regular medicines, but I asked if he had been prescribed anything for his blood pressure.
 He told me that his GP had recently prescribed “something to do with calcium” (amlodipine) but that he would not take it.
 I probed as to why he was intentionally non-adherent.